shrugs/stickers/README.md

 v1.0 — cross-chain messaging & dedicated OP Stack operated by Stick Together w/ account-abstracted subsidized txs

+with the split-chain v1.0, minting-related logic (gating, total supply, etc) will live on mainnet and we want display/trading (uri, royalty info, etc) logic available on the sidechain — do we use deterministic deploys to deploy the same `IPrinter` on each chain? allows for easy message passing

 ## todo

+- [ ] onAfterBurn
+  - example max supply printer that uses onBeforeMint and onAfterBurn to calculate max supply
+  - example printer that uses max supply to charge incrementing amounts per-sticker
+    - use LSSVM's Curve contracts?
-- [ ] implement sticker burning with 1155 transfer data
+- [ ] implement sticker burning (with 1155 transfer data?)
 - [ ] optimize storage slots / variable sizing
+- [ ] security pass
 - [ ] use a static delegate call to perform sticker logics? only if we never need a hook to persist state.
   - https://github.com/dragonfly-xyz/useful-solidity-patterns/tree/main/patterns/readonly-delegatecall#read-only-delegatecall
   - https://github.com/PartyDAO/party-protocol/blob/71714262eb59daeac06e561d03d05f3c5178e9d8/contracts/crowdfund/CrowdfundNFT.sol#L104
 - [ ] include a totalSupply per tokenId
+  - `totalSupplyOf` hook on printers?
   - [ ] could use the read only delegate idea to optionally get a maxSupply from impl contract allowing for 1/1 specifications
 - [ ] storefront contract
-  - [ ] hook-based logic for implementers
+  - [x] hook-based logic for implementers
   - [x] CREATE2-style deterministic token ids? allows for counterfactual listings
-  - [ ] unowned
-  - [ ] is it the job of the ui to verify that a sticker is saleable?
-  - [ ] security?
-- [ ] vault contract that the storefront(?) can mint/burn from
-- [ ] in the split-chain future we want minting-related logic (gating, total supply, etc) to be on mainnet and we want display/trading (uri, royalty info, etc) logic available on the sidechain
-- [ ] replace ERC165Checker with something more gas efficient
+- [ ] replace ERC165Checker with something more gas efficient?

 can we encode information into the tokenId?
 256 bits = 32 bytes, addresses are 20 bytes so we have 12 left over.
 1 for the tier, (really only 3 bits needed), then some space for the salt?